of U.S. food and ag exports to Colombia are consumer-oriented products

 Best Product Prospects:

-total of 2020 U.S. exports of intermediate products reached
+total U.S. exports of intermediate products reached in 2021

-Colombia remains a net importer of many agricultural products and cannot domestically source the necessary raw materials and ingredients to meet the growing demand of the food and beverage processing industry.
-U.S. exporters face new market conditions in Colombia, as well as new opportunities, resulting from changes to consumer habits and preferences during the COVID-19 pandemic, which has altered the landscape for the retail, food industry, and food service sectors.
+FAS Bogota reports that Colombia is a net importer of many agricultural products and cannot produce the raw materials and ingredients to meet the growing demand of the food and beverage processing industry.
+Driven by Colombia’s economic performance

 Best Product Prospects: